coert-work/admin-ui-cli/README.md

 # Getting started on a new Feature

+For this example, Let's assume we have to add the feature to an app that lives in the `existing-project` directory, and that directory is a sibling of this repo's directory.

-Start the cli with the correct target directory:  `cd tal-admin-ui-cli && npm start -t=existing-project`
+Start the cli with the correct target directory:  `cd admin-ui-cli && npm start -t=existing-project`

 type ```help``` in the CLI.